Hypergamy

 Esther is crowned in this 1860 woodcut by Julius Schnorr von Karolsfeld.

-Hypergamy (colloquially referred to as "dating up" or "marrying up") is a term used in social science for the act or practice of a person dating or marrying a spouse of higher social status than themselves.
+In social science, hypergamy (colloquially referred to as marrying up or dating up) originally referred to marrying or dating someone of higher socioeconomic class; today more commonly (especially colloquially and in evolutionary psychology) however, it refers to partnering with someone of higher mate value.

-The antonym "hypogamy" (Note: Not to be confused with the botanical term "hypogynous".) refers to the inverse: marrying a person of lower social class or status (colloquially "marrying down").

-The term hypergyny can also be used to describe the overall practice of women marrying up, since the men would be marrying down.

-Concepts such as hypergamy, hypogamy, and hypergyny could be considered as special cases of mésalliance.
+The antonym hypogamy refers to the inverse: a preference for marrying a spouse of lower social class (colloquially marrying down).
+The term hypergyny can also be used to describe the practice of women marrying up.
+Concepts such as hypergamy, hypogamy, and hypergyny could be considered special cases of mésalliance.

-By income
+History

+A chart posted by mass murderer Elliot Rodger, depicting his view of hypergamy.